Si nos dejan

 Si nos dejan (English: If They Let Us) is a Mexican telenovela produced by W Studios for Televisa.
 The series is an adaptation of the 1993 Colombian telenovela Señora Isabel, which most recent popular version was Victoria.
 The series first aired in the United States on Univision from 1 June 2021 to 11 October 2021.
 In Mexico, the series aired on Las Estrellas from 1 November 2021 to 20 February 2022.

 The series stars Mayrín Villanueva, Alexis Ayala, and Marcus Ornellas.

 Plot

-Alicia Montiel (Mayrín Villanueva) has the perfect family and is married to Sergio Carranza (Alexis Ayala), one of the most respected and recognized journalists in Mexico.
-They have 3 children and are icons and the synonym of the ideal family in society.
-Alicia's world falls apart when she discovers that Sergio has been unfaithful to her for the last 3 years with the co-host from his television show, Julieta Lugo.
-Alicia works up the courage to divorce him and will have to face all the challenges that her new life will bring including falling in love with a man much younger than her, Martín Guerra (Marcus Ornellas), who is also a journalist and has been the professional rival of Sergio.
-Alicia will give in to a new love, she will challenge whoever dares to question her and in freedom, she will give a chance to true happiness.
+Alicia Montiel (Mayrín Villanueva) is married to Sergio Carranza (Alexis Ayala), a prominent journalist in Mexico.
+They have three children and are perceived as an ideal family in their social circle.
+Alicia's marriage deteriorates when she discovers that Sergio has been having an affair for three years with Julieta Lugo, his co-host.
+Alicia pursues a divorce and begins a relationship with Martín Guerra (Marcus Ornellas), a younger journalist who is Sergio's professional rival.